Your Raw Education Corner

 - Only feed raw bones.
-These bones are pliable and relatively soft.
-Cooked bones, on the other hand, can splinter, which can severely damage your dog’s digestive system.
+Raw bones are pliable and relatively soft.
+Cooked bones, on the other hand, can splinter, and cause damage internally.

 - Feed bones that are bigger than your dog’s mouth.
 That will help prevent your dog from trying to swallow the bone whole.

-- Feed bones that have meat attached to them (what we call “raw meaty bones” in the raw feeding world).
-That will encourage your dog to take their time eating the bone, instead of gulping it down and possibly choking.
+- Feed bones that have a small amount of meat attached to them, if possible (what we call “raw meaty bones” in the raw feeding world).
+That will encourage your dog to take their time eating, picking and tearing at the meat on the bone, instead of gulping it down and possibly becoming a choking hazard.

 Curious how much you should feed your dog?
 Check out our feeding guidelines to find out!